danwallach/CalWatch/README.md

           updates to use the newer parametric HashMap versus the older non-parametric Hashtable.

-If you look at code prior to release4, you'll see that this project was written entirely in Java.
+## History
+The original version of CalWatch was engineered for the original version of Android Wear, which originally shipped without any documented support for Android Wear watchfaces.
+You can see this in the [release1 code](https://github.com/danwallach/CalWatch/tree/release1) from November 2014.

+Then, Google announced decent APIs for building watchfaces, which did all the hard work for you.
+You can see that in [release2](https://github.com/danwallach/CalWatch/tree/release2)

+For [release3](https://github.com/danwallach/CalWatch/tree/release3), I added in support for an external stopwatch and timer app that would send messages to CalWatch to display their state on the watchface.
+(This was before Android Wear supported complications.)
+Also, in the earlier versions I was reading calendar events on the phone and sending them over to the watch.
+By this time, the watch finally had a working local calendar database, greatly simplifying things.

+For [release4](https://github.com/danwallach/CalWatch/tree/release4), I ported everything to Kotlin.
+I wrote up [the engineering process](https://discuss.kotlinlang.org/t/experience-porting-an-android-app-to-kotlin/1399) on the Kotlin discussion board.

-Starting with release4, I ported most everything to Kotlin and did a ton of code cleanup. release5 features a complete redesign of the user preferences panel, running on the phone, with the latest Material Design styling.
-Shortly thereafter, at I/O 2016, Google announced WearOS 2 which, of course, completely changed how the phone and the watch relate to one another.
-Fast forward to I/O 2017 and Google announced they were providing sample code and libraries to make it much easier to support complications, plus they're finally rolling out Wear 2 to more watches.
-Consequently, release6 now supports Wear 2.x watches, moving all the configuration dialogs away from the phone and doing everything on the watch. release6 also uses the latest Kotlin coroutine support to do the expensive calendar processing asynchronously.
+For [release5](https://github.com/danwallach/CalWatch/tree/release5), I rewrote the phone-side configuration panel, using all the newest Material Design style.

+Shortly thereafter, at Google I/O 2016, Google announced WearOS 2 which, of course, completely changed how the phone and the watch relate to one another, making it easier for a WearOS watch to interoperate with an iOS phone, but killing off the idea that every Wear app is embedded in an Android phone app.
+Fast forward to I/O 2017 and Google announced they were providing sample code and libraries to make it much easier to support complications, plus they began rolling out Wear 2 to more watches.
+If you rummage through the commit history, you'll see that I had the watch running with complications, but without a particularly usable configuration UI on the watch.

+I finally got everything working and pushed proper Wear1.x and 2.x-compatible APKs to the Play Store in December 2018/2019.
+The current release also uses the latest Kotlin coroutine support to do the expensive calendar processing asynchronously, and has a bunch of other small tweaks to use more of the Kotlin stdlib features that didn't exist in earlier Kotlin releases.
+There seems to be [a bug in how we get notified about calendar changes](https://issuetracker.google.com/issues/122149553) that impacts the Android 8.1 Oreo variant of WearOS that's running on WearOS devices, but it seems to be fixed in the "Wear H" variant based on Android 9.0.

 ## Credit where credit is due: